Walt Kuhn: Biography

 Kuhn was born in New York City in 1877.
 Growing up near the Red Hook, Brooklyn docks in a working-class family, he was exposed to a range of rough, colorful waterfront experiences in his youth and, though he loved to draw, nothing in his background suggested a future career in art.
 Kuhn's first jobs were as a proprietor of a bicycle repair shop and as a professional bike racer.
 At fifteen, though, Walter Kuhn sold his first drawings to a magazine and began to sign his name “Walt.”
 In 1893, deciding that he would benefit from some formal training, he enrolled in art classes at the Brooklyn Polytechnic Institute.

 In 1899, Kuhn set out for California with sixty dollars in his pocket.
 Upon his arrival in San Francisco, he became an illustrator for WASP Magazine.
-It was at this time that he decided, if wanted to grow and eventually make a living as an artist, he should expose himself to the Old Masters and the modern artists of Europe.
+It was at this time that he decided, if he wanted to grow and eventually make a living as an artist, he should expose himself to the Old Masters and the modern artists of Europe.
 In 1901, at the age of twenty-four, Kuhn left for Paris.
-There he studied briefly art at the Académie Colarossi before leaving to the Royal Academy in Munich.
+There he studied art briefly at the Académie Colarossi before leaving for the Royal Academy in Munich.
 Once in the capital of Bavaria, he studied under Heinrich von Zügel, a member of the Barbizon School.
 He went on sketching trips in the Netherlands and toured the museums of Venice.
 During his two-year stay abroad, Kuhn also saw for the first time the work of the Impressionists and Post-Impressionists.

 In 1903, he returned to New York and was employed as an illustrator for local journals.
 In 1905, he held his first exhibition at the Salmagundi Club, establishing himself as both a cartoonist and a serious painter.
 In this same year, he completed his first illustrations for Life magazine.
 In 1909-10, his strip "Whisk" ran for almost two years in the New York World.
 He counted a number of cartoonists and illustrators among his friends, including Gus Mager and Pop Hart.
 He also created a text comic himself: Whisk (1909-1911).